I specialise in Co Louth though I can research All- Ireland.

 There is a lot more to Mary Harris’s work and legacy than what is recorded here.
 It’s a brief description of her political and social reform campaign and of course a brief look at her Cork ancestry which the people of Cork City and County can be proud of.

-*If you look in this blog's files for July you will see an image of Mary's parents marriage entry from 1834.
+To see an image of Mary's parents marriage entry from 1834 click here.

 Email me! click here